 • Accelerated productivity and low cost of deployment and ownership, leading to rapid project ROI.

-• Strengthened corporate information governance practices, reduced risk of information security breaches, and improvements in compliance and audit management.
+• Strengthened corporate information governance practices, reduced risk of content security breaches, and improvements in compliance and audit management.

 • Improved personal productivity and corporate agility.